frajaroco/msfstpp/README.md

 # msfstpp: Mark summary functions for spatio-temporal point processes

 Basic toolkit for the exploration and analysis of the spatio-temporal point patterns through mark summary functions.
-This repository is based on `spatstat`, `geoR`, `stpp`and `KernSmooth` packages.
+This repository is based on `splancs`, `spatstat`, `geoR`, `stpp`and `KernSmooth` packages.

 ## Installation guide